qiita-spots/qiita/README.md

 Install
 -------

-To get started, clone the repository, install and populate the database with the QiiTa schema:
+To get started, clone the repository, install and populate the database with the Qiita schema:

     $ git clone git@github.com:qiime/QiiTa.git
     $ cd QiiTa